Jyoti252000/Power-Bi-Project/README.md

 Connect to live data sources for real-time analysis.
 More Detailed information on each of the graphs.
 More pages with more details.

+I have also attached the datasets which will be needed for this project.